ACE View — a natural language interface to knowledge engineering

 ACE Metrics Shows some statistics about the active ACE text and its lexicon no YES

-Snippet editor
+Snippet editor and feedback

 The Snippet Editor is for working with very short texts (one or two sentences), where the sentences are syntactically or logically very connected, e.g.